CharlieQLe/course-assistant/docs/milestone1.md

 ## Class Homepage, File Upload, and Tag System

+The class homepage includes an interface that shows all files assigned to that class.
+From there, the user is able to upload files and assign them with tags such as "lecture notes" for better organization.
+They can also search for individual files by tag name and directly create note or flashcard files from this class homepage.
+The ability to search is done via a search modal that allows the user to enter file name or what tags it includes.
+The tag system is also accessed from this class homepage and has a modal that pops up displaying all current created tags along with the ability to add more.

+(Insert Images Here)

 ## Notepad Tool

 Under the class page, users have the ability to create new note files.
 Upon selecting this, the user will be taken to the notepad page which includes a toolbar for formatting and the ability to type out notes and easily store them by class and topic using the tag system.